 Although every circumstance is different, remember that many children with congenital heart defects grow up to lead healthy lives.

 Some heart defects are passed down in families (inherited).
 If you have a family history of heart defects or if you already have a child with a congenital heart defect, talk with a genetic counselor and a cardiologist before getting pregnant again.

 Preparing for your appointment

 You or your child might be referred to a doctor trained in heart conditions (cardiologist).

 What you can do

-- Write down symptoms you or your child experiences, including any that may seem unrelated to the reason why you scheduled the appointment.
+- Write down any symptoms you or your child has, including any that may seem unrelated to the reason why you scheduled the appointment.

 - Make a list of all your medications, vitamins and supplements.